 Organizing markets and industries in such a way that goods and services are provided while factors of production, either labor or capital, earn no more than their opportunity cost, is what a socially desirable policy should aim at.
-Now, on the basis of the available evidence, we cannot rule out the possibility that Ms. Sharon Stone or Mr. Brad Pitt - unlike Ms. Tera Patrick and Mr. Rocco Siffredi - have such lucrative alternative occupations that they would have given up Hollywood had they not earned the tens of million of dollars per movie that copyright laws allowed them to earn.
+Now, on the basis of the available evidence, we cannot rule out the possibility that Sharon Stone or Brad Pitt - unlike Tera Patrick and Rocco Siffredi - have such lucrative alternative occupations that they would have given up Hollywood had they not earned the tens of million of dollars per movie that copyright laws allowed them to earn.
 Still, we cannot help but wonder if many "legitimate" actors and actresses would leave the industry if intellectual monopoly protection evaporated.
 While it is clear that the dominant firms and the big players in the "legitimate" industry might fear such an outcome, there is certainly no reason for the consumers of these products, "legitimate" or not, to do so.

-Nobody, unfortunately, has yet written a historical book on competitive innovation but many valuable histories of technology do exist from which the reader can gather an idea of how many inventions took place without intellectual monopoly protection during the history of humanity.
+Nobody, unfortunately, has yet written a historical book on competitive innovation but many valuable histories of technology do exist from which the reader can gather an idea of how many inventions took place, over two thousand years, absent intellectual monopoly.